 Road To The Cup – Week 1

-Week 2 racing has been cancelled.
-There will be no Twilight on Thursday evening, and no MRA 1-1 on Saturday.
+Week 2 racing will include Twilight 1-1 on Thursday night and the 2-3 races of MRA Series 1-3 this Saturday.

 Other News, Notices & Miscellaneous Scuttlebutt